raymondgh/springboard-data-science/Capstone 2/Proposal.md

 ### Client

-Y Combinator may have intentionally ignored the trend of personalized activity feeds, but the creation of a minimum-viable-mvp could provide actionable insights for the organization, or at least additional confidence in the existing path.
+Y Combinator may have intentionally ignored the trend of personalized activity feeds, but the creation of a minimum-viable-product could provide actionable insights for the organization, or at least additional confidence in the existing path.
 Recruiters and advertisers would rejoice at the increased targeting made possible by this reorganization of data, and special-interest groups would benefit from having relevant content promoted to relevant people.

 ### Data